actionml/cluster-setup/small-ha-cluster-setup.md

 In this guide, all servers share all services, except PredictionIO, which runs only on the master server.
 Setup of multiple EventServers and PredictionServers is done with load-balancers and is out of the scope of this guide.

-- Hadoop 2.6.2 (Clustered)
+- Hadoop 2.6.2
-- Spark 1.6.0 (Clustered)
+- Spark 1.6.1
-- Elasticsearch 1.7.4 (Clustered, standby master)
+- Elasticsearch 1.7.5
-- HBase 1.1.4 (Clustered, standby master), due to a bug in 1.1.2 and earlier HBase it is advised you move to 1.1.3+ as quickly as you can.
+- HBase 1.1.4 due to a bug in 1.1.2 and earlier HBase it is advised you move to 1.1.4+ as quickly as you can.
-- PredictionIO 0.9.6 (as of this writing a work in progress so must be built from source [here](https://github.com/actionml/PredictionIO/tree/v0.9.6)) using the v0.9.6 branch.
+- PredictionIO 0.9.6 (as of this writing a work in progress so must be built from source [here](https://github.com/actionml/PredictionIO) using the v0.9.6 tag (Provided by ActionML)
-- Universal Recommender [here](https://github.com/actionml/template-scala-parallel-universal-recommendation/tree/v0.3.0) using the v0.3.0 branch (Provided by ActionML)
+- Universal Recommender [here](https://github.com/actionml/template-scala-parallel-universal-recommendation) using the v0.3.0 tag (Provided by ActionML)
-- 'Nix server, some instructions below are specific to Ubuntu, a Debian derivative
+- 'Nix server, some instructions below are specific to Ubuntu, a Debian derivative and Mac OS X. Using Windows it is advised that you run a VM with a Linux OS.

 ##1.
 Setup User, SSH, and host naming on All Hosts: